DevExpress-Examples/out-of-maintenance-winforms-merge-grid-cells-horizontally/Readme.md

-# How to merge cells horizontally in GridView
+# OBSOLETE: How to merge cells horizontally in GridView

 ## This example is obsolete and starting with version 17.1 there is no easy way to implement this behavior